Student assessment | TCTA

 • be provided in addition to instruction normally provided to students in the grade level in which the student is enrolled;

-• include instruction no less than once per week during the school year (unless offered fully during summer);
+• include instruction no less than once per week during the school year, with certain exceptions (unless offered fully during summer);

-• be provided to a student individually or in a group of no more than three students, unless the parent or guardian of each student in the group authorizes a larger group; and
+• be provided to a student individually or in a group of no more than four students, unless the parent or guardian of each student in the group authorizes a larger group; and

 Test results release